Defense chiefs fail to resolve dispute on tanks for Ukraine

 “This is a very, very bloody war and there’s significant casualties on both sides,” he said.
 “Sooner or later, this is going to have to get to a negotiating table at some point in order to bring this to a conclusion.”

-Associated Press writer Joanna Kozlowska in London contributed to this report.
+Associated Press writers Joanna Kozlowska in London, Geir Moulson in Berlin and Nomaan Merchant and Aamer Madhani in Washington contributed to this report.
 Copp reported from Washington.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine